 There are many options available to cover expenses that are accumulated upon someone passing away.

-One of the biggest things that will help family members during this time is if there is a plan in place for these funeral arrangements and other expenses.
+One of the biggest things that will help family members during this time is a plan in place for funeral arrangements and other final expenses.

 Insurance To Cover Funeral Expenses